 Now a staple home service in our modern lives, the history of house painting has some very interesting — if unknown — facts that may surprise you with their origin stories.

-Here are 5 of the more interesting things that you may not know about house painting.
+Here are 5 fun facts about painting that you may not know.

 Found all the way back in the time of cavemen and ancient Egypt, the first house paint — or paint of any kind for that matter — mixed plant dyes and other natural pigments with milk, lime and/or honey.
 Mostly used for decoration, later it was found to be used for protection means as well.